TurboGears/tg2docs/docs/cookbook/upgrading.rst

 ``@beaker_cache`` decorator was meant to work on plain function, the new ``@cached`` decorator is meant to work explicitly on TurboGears controllers.
-The order is applied won't matter anymore just like the other turbogears decorations.
+The order the decorator is applied won't matter anymore just like the other turbogears decorations.

 ``@beaker_cache`` is still provided, but it's use on controllers is discouraged.